sajicode/optilyz-demo/README.md

 - [OMDB](http://www.omdbapi.com/) API

 **Notes**
-- The requests to the OMDB API were made routed via the server in order to secure the API key.
+- The requests to the OMDB API were routed via the server in order to secure the API key.
 - A default list of movies is returned on page load.
 A random title is chosen from a list of titles.
 - The search button is disabled if there is no entry in the input field.
 - CSS grids were utilized to display the movie posters.
 This helped with responsiveness automatically.